Nick Nurse: Iowa State University

 After three seasons with the Energy, Nurse agreed to join the coaching staff of the Iowa State Cyclones as an associate head coach in April 2010.
 Four days after Nurse's hiring was announced on April 22, Greg McDermott left to become the head coach at Creighton.
 Nurse was not offered a spot on the new staff, but received $175,000 in a settlement for his four days as an assistant.

 Return to the D-League

 Nurse immediately returned to his former position as head coach with the Energy.
 In the 2010–11 NBA D-League season, Nurse received the Dennis Johnson Coach of the Year Award after helping Iowa achieve the best record in the league (37–13).
 Nurse and the Energy then went on to win the 2011 D-League championship.
+Nurse joined Joey Meyer as the only NBA G League coaches to win multiple championships but the only one to win with multiple teams.

 Before the 2011–12 season, Nurse left the Energy for the D-League's Rio Grande Valley Vipers.
 In the 2012–13 season, the Vipers finished with a record of 35–15 and won the D-League finals in a two-game sweep of the Santa Cruz Warriors.

 During his six seasons coaching in the D-League, Nurse had 23 players on his rosters called up to the NBA.